huntergrean/data_r/swirl.md

 table(OBJECT or OBJECT$variableName) will give you a top row of all the values and a bottom row of their frequency count

+##Lesson 2: Dispersion
+###General Notes
+The height of the box in the box and whisker plots are referred to as the interquartile range: the 25th and 75th percentiles respectively.
+These values are the medians of the bottom and top half respectively

+The whiskers represent the lower and upper 25th percentiles but may not include outlier values

+Outliers may represent anomalies OR entry/collection errors

+###New Commands
+range(OBJECT) will give you the min and mix values for a vector

+max(object) yields the maximum value

+min(object) yields the minimum value

+var(object) yields variance

+sd(object) yields the standard deviation